Tuffley

-Tuffley is a suburb in the city of Gloucester and one of the fifteen wards of the English city of Gloucester.
-The ward, which is non-parished and situated near Robinswood Hill toward the south of the city, has services including schools, shops and a park.
+Tuffley is a suburb in the city of Gloucester in Gloucestershire, England.
+The ward is unparished and situated near Robinswood Hill.

 Origins

 Tuffley is a suburb of Gloucester, in the county of Gloucestershire.
 Recorded as Tuffley, Tufley, Tufly, Tuffel, Tuffill and possibly others, this suburb was once a village mentioned in the Domesday Book of 1086 as 'Tuffelege', which suggests a meaning of Tuffa's farm, with Tuffa being an Anglo-Saxon personal name.
 To this was added the suffix 'leah,' meaning a fenced enclosure or farm.

 In 1891 the parish had a population of 872.
 On 9 November 1900 the parish was abolished and became part of Gloucester, Whaddon and Quedgeley.

 In 1900, Lower Tuffley was moved into the parish of Quedgeley.

 Religion

 Four local churches have a base in Tuffley: St George's (Church of England) is on Grange Road, Lower Tuffley and St Barnabas (Church of England) is on Stroud Road.
 The tower of St Barnabas is a local landmark.
-English Martyrs (Roman Catholic) is on Tuffley Lane and the Grange Baptist Church (Baptist) is also on Grange Road.
+The Catholic church of the English Martyrs is on Tuffley Lane and the Grange Baptist Church (Baptist) is also on Grange Road.